Stress & Response

 Any type of stress, physical, or psychological can affect the entire bo

-We need to understand the impact of each aspect of our lives and how it affects our body’s ability to respond to training and physical adaptations.
+We need to understand the impact of each aspect of our lives and how it affects our body’s ability to respond to training and physical therapy adaptations.
 Not getting enough sleep, relationship or work stress, or being ill with the flu all can contribute to poor sports performance.

 Stress is comprised of countless variables that our brain methodologically interprets: